 Marta has always lived with dogs.
-When she was 10 years old her family got a German…
+When she was 10 years old, her family got a Germa…

 «To me, agility is a big game.
 A game that I play with my dogs.
 It's all about trust, fun, believing and spending amazing time with my dogs.
-It cannot be forced, it doesn't work if only one of us enjoying it.
+It cannot be forced, and it doesn't work if only one of us is enjoying it.
 The dog comes first!
-Then comes the ambitions, the dreams, but the dog remains the most important factor in agility for me.
+Then comes the ambitions and dreams, but the dog remains the most important factor in agility for me.
 If you love the dog, love the sport and don't put your goals in the first place - success will most likely follow».

-Marta wanted a dog that she could have the maximum fun with on the agility field.
+Marta wanted a dog she could have the maximum fun with on the agility field.

 «I had always admired my trainer's sheltie Chika.
 She was the most active and jolly little girl.
 I really wanted a dog similar to her.
-One day I got a message that Chika's sister had puppies and there's a chance I could be the new owner to one of them.
+One day I got a message that Chika's sister had puppies, and there was a chance I could be the new owner of one of them.

 «Jay has always loved working with me.
 She's a very happy and clown-like dog with a constant smile on her face.
 She is fast and can really work hard and concentrate if needed.
 Everything has been easy with her because she never gets upset at me, she loves thinking even when her brains are smoking, no new dog or new place will affect her jollyness.
 Jay is also the most amazing mother.
 She is the mother of my new sheltie puppy, Ace».